We're replacing the A656 Ridge Road Bridge between Garforth and Micklefield

 The A656 Ridge Road will be closed for 9 months between 2 March – 4 December 2026

-Traffic will be diverted via the A63 and A642 along a clearly signposted diversionary route, shown below:
+All traffic will be diverted via the A63 and A642 along a clearly signposted diversionary route, shown below:

 Access to all properties and businesses will be maintained at all times.